fmaguire/recomb_mem_test_data/README.md

 - 10,000 sequences were randomly sampled from this dataset and used to generate a phylogeny.
 - Leaf order was extracted using a post-order traversal (top to bottom or I guess right to left in classic CS root at the top tree orientations).
 - This was used to reorder the 10k fasta to match and also generate a concatenated genomic sequence (both can be found in `ordered_fasta/`)
+- Finally, I manually compressed everything to squeeze it onto github!